The most expensive dog on record is a Tibetan Mastiff sold in China in 2014 for $1.9M!

 Small but mighty, the Pug is another flat-faced breed that is one of the most expensive dogs.

-A wrinkled brow gives them an array of human-like expressions that people seem to find extremely appealing.
+A wrinkled brow gives them an array of human-like expressions.
+People seem to find this very appealing.

 The Pug has also been subject to extreme facial shortening by selective breeding.

-Like all dogs with a flattened muzzle, their breathing will be affected to some degree.
+Like all dogs with a flat muzzle, their breathing will be affected.

 Their cute curly tail, which is characteristic of other brachycephalic breeds, is known as screw tail.